tensorflow/tensorflow/tensorflow/lite/g3doc/demo_ios.md

 Behind the scenes, the model is loaded as a memory-mapped file.
 It offers faster load times and reduce the dirty pages in memory.

-Construct a `BuiltinOpResolver` to use the TensorFliw Lite buildin ops.
+Construct a `BuiltinOpResolver` to use the TensorFlow Lite buildin ops.
 Then, create the interpreter object using `InterpreterBuilder` that takes the model file as argument as shown below.